 - Unique title cards

-If you don’t customize thumbnails, the YouTube platform will often randomly select a still from your video, which could potentially make your channel look sloppy or less cohesive.
+If you don’t customize thumbnails, the YouTube platform will often randomly select a still from your video, which could potentially make your channel look less cohesive.

 Need more SEO help?
 You’ve come to the right place.